Recreational dive sites: Inland dive sites

 Inland dive sites are in bodies of water within the coastline of a land mass, usually beyond the influence of perceptible tides.

 Lakes usually contain fresh water.
 Large lakes have many features of seas including wrecks and a variety of aquatic life.
 Depths may vary considerably, though they are shallow compared to the open ocean, and while surface water level may vary over the long term, they do not have noticeable tides, and seldom have significant currents.
 Some lakes are at high altitude and may require special considerations for altitude diving.

 Artificial lakes, such as clay pits, gravel pits, quarries and dams often have low visibility.
 Flooded quarries are popular in inland areas for diver training and sometimes also recreational diving.
 Rock quarries may have reasonable underwater visibility if there is not so much mud or silt to cause low visibility.
 As they are not entirely natural environments and usually privately owned, quarries often contain features intentionally placed for divers to explore, such as sunken boats, automobiles, aircraft, and abandoned machinery and structures.
 Flooded mines may provide the equivalent of flooded caves with an overhead environment, though generally with a known extent.

 Rivers generally contain fresh water but are often shallow and turbid and may have strong currents.

-Caves containing water provide exotic and interesting, though relatively hazardous, opportunities for exploration, and are found both inland and at the coast.
+Caves containing water provide interesting, though relatively hazardous, opportunities for exploration, and are found both inland and at the coast.